TABLE OF CONTENTS

-3D objects are drawn in special rendering programs such as Blender (free) or 3ds Max Design (Adobe, not free).
+3D objects are digital 3D models created in special programs such as Blender (free) or Autodesk 3ds Max (free trial available).

 A 3D object is in effect a fine ‘polygon mesh’ that defines the three dimensional surfaces of the object, along with ‘texture maps’ to apply to the many individual polygons.